Victims of institutional child abuse

 Currently, the Civil Liability Amendment (Organisational Child Abuse Liability) Act 2018 enforces and introduces these laws.
 The aim of this legislation is to make sure victims of institutional or church-related child abuse (be it sexually or physically) can access legal proceedings to claim compensation for damages.

-If you are a victim of this type of abuse, get in touch with Paramount Lawyers to discover what you might be entitled to.
+If you are a victim of this type of abuse, get in touch with Paramount Law to discover what you might be entitled to.

 What is child abuse?